 Medical grade silicone is the best mask to use if you have allergies to either latex or rubber.
 Of course, while medical grade silicone may provide relief for allergy sufferers, it is not without its faults.

-Specifically, medical grade silicone is not as durable as rubber or latex.
-While it is not suffer from physical distortion or tearing, it is more likely to suffer from damp or otherwise wet conditions over the long term.
-If your mask is medical grade silicone, always dry it is as soon as you wash it.
+Specifically, medical-grade silicone is not as durable as rubber or latex.
+While it is not suffering from physical distortion or tearing, it is more likely to suffer from damp or otherwise wet conditions over the long term.
+If your mask is medical-grade silicone, always dry it is as soon as you wash it.

 Masks are here to stay, and while they may not provide the same benefits as high altitude training, also they have their merits.
 Still, available brands seek to differentiate themselves from their competitors is subtle ways.
 This ultimately provides a basis for one consumer to identify a mask that appeal to them better than the others.